 The Memorial Program, when combined with the Redevelopment Program, will create a new mixed use development with a significantly different configuration than existed on the Site before September 11, 2001.
-New cultural buildings will make the site a destination for visitors throughout the region, and bring new activity to the neighborhood after business hours and on the weekends.
-Most significantly, a Memorial and Memorial Center will sit at the heart of the Site, drawing visitors from around the world to learn about what happened on September 11, 2001 and on February 26, 1993, to remember those who died, and to provide a continually evolving context for these historic events.
+New cultural facilities buildings will make the site a destination for visitors throughout the region, and bring new activity to the neighborhood after business hours and on the weekends.
+Most significantly, a Memorial, and Memorial Museum, and Visitor Orientation and Education Center ("VOEC") will sit at the heart of the Site, drawing visitors from around the world to learn about what happened on September 11, 2001 and on February 26, 1993, to remember those who died, and to provide a continually evolving context for these historic events.